-The locations of relevant air quality monitoring sites are shown in Fig. 6, which also shows the trend in $NO_2$ concentrations measured at each site since 2001.
+The locations of relevant air quality monitoring sites are shown in Fig. 6, which also shows the trend in $NO_2$ concentrations measured at each site since 2001, putting the data into a geographical context.

 The previous Air Quality Briefings described the proportions of emissions calculated for each monitoring site when the HAL Emissions Inventory 2008/9 was compiled.
-Fig. 6 shows the trend in measured $NO_2$ concentration at each site as well as providing the geographical context for the data presented in Fig.1.
+Fig. 6 shows the trend in measured NO2 concentration at each site as well as providing the geographical context for the data presented in Fig.1.

-• The only site not previously mentioned is Hayes, to the northeast of Heathrow.
+The only site not previously mentioned is Hayes, to the northeast of Heathrow.
 Direct airport emissions are approximately 4% of measured NOX concentrations, 2% is from airport-related road traffic, 33% from non-airport traffic and 61% from background sources.